Biden’s wins for public education

 Biden administration plans to deliver 10 million COVID tests to schools monthly

-As the Omicron variant of COVID-19 surged, the Biden administration announces they will provide schools with 10 million tests every month to help them stay open.
+As the Omicron variant of COVID-19 surged, the Biden administration announced they will provide schools with 10 million tests every month to help them stay open.
 The administration plans to distribute five million free rapid tests and five million free PCR tests to schools each month.
 Additionally, the Department of Health and Human Services and the Federal Emergency Management Agency will set up “surge” testing sites in communities with high transmission.

 January 2022